SuperOfficeDocs/superoffice-docs/docs/document/cloud/g-suite/index.md

 ## Overview

-Integrating SuperOffice CRM Online against Google G Suite enables the following functionality:
+Integrating SuperOffice CRM Online against Google Workspace enables the following functionality:

-* Signing in to SuperOffice CRM Online with a Google G Suite-account.
+* Signing in to SuperOffice CRM Online with a Google Workspace-account.
 * Using Google Drive to store documents and templates in the document archive.
 * Using Google Drive to edit documents in the document-archive (if file-type is supported by Google Drive).
 * This app is available for all SuperOffice CRM Online user plans.